-To explore the influential role that APM and DevOps play in an organization's digital transformation, IBM conducted a global study to explore adoption and usage patterns and impact.
-The study involved a web survey of 519 participants spanning the DevOps life cycle, residing in both the IT department and/or lines of business.
+To explore the influential role that APM and DevOps play in an organization's digital transformation, IBM conducted a global study regarding adoption and usage patterns and impact.
+The study involved a web survey of 519 participants spanning the DevOps lifecycle, residing in both the IT department and/or lines of business.
 Respondents were also responsible for at least one application and/or were involved in DevOps practices and methods.
-This paper outlines key findings.